 Given this movement to eliminate, not add, measures to the MIPS quality measure inventory, some specialists have a paucity of measures that are clinically relevant to their specialty on which they can report.
 Instead of CMS investing in the development of new quality measures, CMS relies on specialty societies to fund the development of measures.
 This is truly a costly endeavor, as it could cost anywhere from \$250,000 to \$1 million to develop and fully test a new quality measure.
+Additionally, ACEP supports concepts like those in the "Fewer Burdens for Better Care Act of 2023" from Representative Blake Moore (R-UT), which will provide stakeholders with a longer period of time to provide feedback on quality and efficiency measures that are considered for removal.
 Many specialty societies cannot afford to develop measures and therefore the number of reliable measures will continue to decrease.
 Congress should provide CMS with adequate funding to develop additional clinically-relevant and evidence-based measures that clinicians of all specialty types will find meaningful.